 - Exploring the potential for further linkages between national portals and the EU Best Practice Portal.

 In October 2020, the TWIG presented at the World Congress on Public Health, exploring the themes of improving the uptake of best practices.
 Participants heard insights into relevant approaches and infrastructures to improve uptake of practices in several countries.
-TWIG members are also currently preparing a scientific publication which will offer a comparative analysis of the existing and planned national portals represented in the group.
+TWIG members are also currently preparing a scientific publication.
+It will offer a comparative analysis of the existing and planned national portals represented in the group.
 As a part of the analysis, members will explore the ‘core criteria’ or ‘core components’ that are central to all portals.
 This will be an important contribution to existing literature on the design and implementation of portals, particularly in the European context.

 In November 2020, the TWIG co-led a series of focus groups in collaboration with Maastricht University and BZgA (the German Federal Centre for Health Education).
 During these focus groups, more than 40 international and European experts in transfer and implementation of health interventions provided their feedback on the development of a practical tool to support transferability of health interventions from one setting to another.
 On the basis of findings from these focus groups, additional analysis and tool development will continue in 2021.